Four chairs on a grassy area made of old wine barrels at a winery in Paso Robles.

 Address: 5620 Vineyard Drive, Paso Robles, CA 93446.

-Other Fun Paso Robles Attractions
+Other Fun Things To Do In Paso Robles

 Kiler Ridge Olive Farm